PiSCSI/piscsi/docker/README.md

 ## Introduction

-This documentation currently focuses on using Docker for developing and testing the web UI.
+This documentation covers developing and testing the Go web UI.

 Additions, amendments and contributions for additional workflows are most welcome.